umd-lib/aspace-custom/docs/DevelopmentSetup.md

 then left-click the "Save Repository" button.
 The page should refresh indicating that the repository was created.

-3.5) In the navigation bar, left-click the "Select Repository" drop-down, select the "UMD_TEST" repository, and left-click the "Select Repository" button.
+3.4) In the navigation bar, left-click the "Select Repository" drop-down, select the "UMD_TEST" repository, and left-click the "Select Repository" button.
 The page will refresh and indicate that the "UMD_TEST" repository is now active.

-3.6) In the application menubar, select "Create | Background Job | Import Data".
+3.5) In the application menubar, select "Create | Background Job | Import Data".
 The "New Background Job - Import Data" form will be displayed.

-3.7) In the "New Background Job - Import Data" form, select "EAD" in the "Import Type" dropdown.
-Then, using the "Add file" button, select the EAD files that were downloaded in Step 3.1.
+3.6) In the "New Background Job - Import Data" form, select "EAD" in the "Import Type" dropdown.
+Then, using the "Add file" button, select the EAD files to upload.
 Left-click the "Start Job" button.
 The "Import Job" page will be displayed.

-3.8) Once the job has completed, go to the front-end public interface (<http://localhost:3001/>).
+3.7) Once the job has completed, go to the front-end public interface (<http://localhost:3001/>).
 Left-click the "Libraries" link on the application home page.
 The resulting page should display the "UMD Test Repository", and indicate that it has 3 collections.